ibm-cloud-docs/vpc/pps-verify.md

 To verify that the Private Path service is fully functional before publishing it for consumer use, you must use the same account to create the VPE gateway as the account used to create the Private Path service.
 After you publish your Private Path service, any account can be used to create the VPE gateway.
 {: important}

-You can verify connectivity to a Private Path service by SSH into a virtual server instance running in the VPC containing the endpoint gateway.
-Initiate traffic to the VPE service endpoint or private IP.
+You can verify connectivity to a Private Path service by using SSH to log into a virtual server instance running in the VPC containing the endpoint gateway.
+Then, initiate traffic to the VPE service endpoint or private IP.

 ## Verifying connectivity to a Private Path service in the UI
 {: #pps-ui-verify-private-path-service}